gv3u/gv3u/README.md

 * "That's easy!
 I can do that very easily!"
 * "I'm better than that person."

 Those thoughts happened recently.
-I've called them "cocky thoughts".
 I've had other thoughts too, but I don't want to discuss those.

 I keep forgetting why I'm horrible.
 I know this is a problem, but I haven't done anything about it.
 This is why I was sad and felt horrible, because of everything I've done up to this point.
 I've hurt and insulted so many people, and I keep doing it, but I can't stop, no matter how hard I try.